Capita Black Snowboard of Death 2010-2023 Review

 How It Was Tested

-I rode this often against the Capita Mega Merc, Mercury and Indoor Survival.
+I rode this often against the Capita Mega Merc, Mercury, and Indoor Survival.
 I also occasionally tested it against the YES Basic Uninc and Standard Uninc with the same boots, stance set up and bindings.

 Approximate Weight

 The Capita Black Snowboard of Death didn’t feel heavy but wasn’t ultralight either.
-Most will be on the lighter side of middle.
+Most will be on the lighter side of the middle.
 (We don’t put in the exact weight because with wood cores and varying resin absorption per board, there is no consistency in a boards weight)

 Sizing

 Here are some ideal US boot sizes for these boards.
-You can of course go bigger or smaller depending on your riding style and boot’s footprint, but these work best for not turning the board slower than it should be and not having the dreaded Toe & Heel Drag.
+You can of course, go bigger or smaller depending on your riding style and boot’s footprint, but these work best for not turning the board slower than it should be and not having the dreaded Toe & Heel Drag.

 156: 8-9